cabal-club/cable.rs/cable/README.md

 # cable.rs

-Experimental [cable](https://github.com/cabal-club/cable/tree/v1-draft) protocol implementation in Rust.
+An experimental [cable](https://github.com/cabal-club/cable/tree/v1-draft) protocol implementation in Rust.

+**Status**: alpha (under active construction; expect changes).

+This library provides a means of encoding and decoding binary payloads corresponding to all cable post and message types.